panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 `NaN` is a special value of type number created by an invalid operation on numbers.
 To be sure that a variable has a "correct" number, it's wise to use a more detailed verification: `!isNaN(number) && typeof number === 'number'`.

-Finally, remember that `instanceof` checks the constructor of the instance in the whole prototype chain.
+Finally, remember that `instanceof` searches for the constructor of the instance through the prototype chain.
 Without knowing that, you could get a false-positive if you verify a child's class instance with the parent class.

 *What JavaScript type checking pitfalls do you know?*